xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 ### Request Method

 The request method indicates the expected action to be executed on the specified resource.
 For REST services, Katalon Studio supports the following methods: GET, POST, PUT, DELETE, PATCH, HEAD, CONNECT, OPTIONS, and TRACE.
-You can refer to [this document](https://restfulapi.net/http-methods/) for more details and specifications of each method.
+You can refer to [this document](https://restfulapi.net/http-methods/) for more details, and specifications of each method.

 For Katalon Studio Enterprise users, you can use custom methods added in **Project Settings > Test Design > API/Web Service Method**.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/new/version-510/custAPI.png)

 In Tests Explorer, there is a small **icon** next to the object that indicates its used method.
-By default, GET method is selected for new requests.
+By default, the GET method is selected for new requests.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/image2018-4-1-183A353A21.png)

 ### Request URL

 You need to specify a URL indicating the service endpoint of each request.
 For example, the following URL `https://petstore.swagger.io/v2/pet/findByStatus?status=${status}` is registered for the RESTful request we've created.
-In URLs, you can use variables, `status=${status}` for instance, to update the Query Parameter dynamically.
+In URLs, you can use variables, `status=${status}`, for instance, to update the Query Parameter dynamically.
 [More details](https://docs.katalon.com/katalon-studio/docs/parameterize-a-web-service-object.html).

 ### Parameters